digital-raven/raven/docs/user-guide.md

 - 2 ProtonMail accounts; one "emergency" and one "core" account as detailed in the book [A Raven's Guide through the Digital Woods](https://github.com/digital-raven/digital-woods).
-- A GitHub account, as a couple of private reposotories will assist you greatly.
+- A GitHub account, as a couple of private repositories will assist you greatly.
 - A [mullvad](https://mullvad.net/en) account.

 The first 2 will permanently secure your foothold into restoring your Raven